Marvel Cinematic Universe Movies Ranked by ComicBook.com Fans

 Videos by ComicBook.com

-With that in mind, some are sure to wonder exactly how the MCU’s films stack up to each other, and which one fans consider to be the best.
-Here at ComicBook.com, we have several different ways to calculate fan response, including the ComicBook.com composite, which takes into account several different factors.
-But we also have the ComicBook.com user rankings, which focus on how our readers rate the movies on a scale of one to five.
+As you’d expect, with that comes the question of how the MCU’s films compare to each other, and which one is considered the best.
+Here at ComicBook.com, we have multiple ways to calculate the response to comic book films.
+We’ve already covered the ComicBook.com composite, which takes an array of numeric factors into account.
+But we also have the ComicBook.com user rankings, which show which movies fans think are the best.

-We previously covered how the films fall on our user rankings, but with the release of Black Panther, it’s time for an update.

-So how exactly do all of the Marvel Cinematic Universe’s films stack up against each other, according to our readers?
+As with the composite rankings, Marvel movies populate quite a bit of the list.
+But how exactly do all of the Marvel Cinematic Universe’s films stack up against each other?
 Click through to the next slide to find out.

 Edward Norton had his hand in playing the role of Dr. Bruce Banner, and was joined by Liv Tyler’s Betty Ross and William Hurt’s Thaddeus Ross.